OmneBonum/dsu/_posts/2020-07-08-the-fundamental-unit.md

 Also, we like to work within the confines of reality and without imposing any ideology.
 Ask yourself, do you really get along all that well with the people who live immediately around you?
 Do you really want to be in touch with them on a regular basis?
 Are they all people you'd be happy to discuss issues of national importance with?

 This is the problem that arises when you try to assign people to groups for the purposes of direct legislation.
 What do you do if they aren't happy with those groups?
 What if some of the people are so obnoxious and offensive, many others--perhaps the more reasonable and level-headed ones--opt out.
-What if there are several Jews in your group--and several Neo-Nazis!

-Obviously, a group have to be formed with the consent of every member in that group.
-For participation to be rewarding and productive, people have to belong to groups filled with people they get along with and like to work with--to the extent that is humanly possible.
+Obviously, a group has to be formed with the consent of every member in that group.
+For participation to be rewarding and productive, people have to belong to groups filled with people they get along with and like to work with.

 Also, the top-down approach disregards whether or not a particular group of citizens living in a particular geographic region are ready, willing and able to participate.

 This is why we must start with base groups that are self-organized according to affinity.
 If this sounds odd to you, we feel that it is because there is an ideology floating around out there that the world would be a better place if everyone learned to get along, and that by some very strange extension of that ideology, it is okay to force people together, even if they hate each other, into forums where they have to learn to get along with each other.

 The business of self-governance must be able to function even in a society where people don't get along with each other, even when they can't be in the same room with each other.
-The business of self-government is tedious enough as it is, without imposing upon people the emotional shocks that some from constant face-to-face confrontation.
+The business of self-government is tedious enough as it is, without imposing upon people the emotional shocks that come from constant face-to-face confrontation.

-For these reasons, we must start with self-organized groups of people who are ready, willing and enable to participate, electing delegates to the first tier.
+For these reasons, we must start with self-organized groups of people who are ready, willing and able to participate, electing delegates to the first tier.
 Even then, that level of delegates must self-organize itself into groups that can work together to serve the needs of their base.
 So, affinity--not diversity--should be their organizing principle.
 At the second tier of delegation, the same should (probably) be the case.

 Of course, by the third tier of delegation,